 iPhone HEVC Videos - iPhone HEVC Media Won't Play on macOS (Mojave)?
 Fix It in 4 Steps

 Of all the types of iPhone videos not playing issues with your Mac, HEVC (H.265) media playback error seems to be the most frustrating one.
 For example, HEVC videos recorded on iPhone XS with the camera app won't open in QuickTime/iTunes on Mac with unsupported format error.
 The HEVC 4K video playback is very choppy and laggy in VLC.
-Users who are using older Mac models cannot play HEVC videos on photos app that says full resolution isn't supported.
+Users who are using older Mac models cannot play HEVC videos on photos app, saying full resolution isn't supported.

 Old software and hardware may lead to iPhone HEVC media compatibility and misbehaving issue that can be resolved by updating to macOS High Sierra or later and replacing your old hardware.
-But let's start with the easiest fix - use VideoProc to process iPhone HEVC footages and make them playable on macOS without updating software and hardware.
+But let's start with the easiest fix - use VideoProc Converter to process iPhone HEVC footages and make them playable on macOS without updating software and hardware.

 - - Transcode iPhone HEVC videos to H.264 format for macOS.